Scuba diving inCoron

 - Dive some of Asia’s best preserved and most accessible wrecks

-- Go island hopping amongst Coron’s hidden lagoons and beautiful beaches
+- Go island hopping amongst Coron’s lagoons and beautiful beaches

 - Experience life on a remote island at Sangat Resort

 Just over 200kms southwest of Manila at the northern tip of Palawan, lie the islands of Coron and Busuanga in the Calamian Archipelago.
 Home to spectacular karst landscapes, hidden lakes and glorious beaches - as well as some of the most exciting diving in the Philippines - these islands offer divers the chance-of-a-lifetime to explore the Philippines' dramatic history.